APU Honor Societies

 Phi Delta Epsilon (International Medical Fraternity), Mu Chapter

-Phi Delta Epsilon International Medical Fraternity creates physicians of integrity with a life-long commitment to their guiding principles of philanthropy, deity, and education through fellowship, service, mentoring, and formal training in leadership, science, and ethics.
-APU chartered its own chapter in 2010.
+Phi Delta Epsilon International Medical Fraternity creates physicians of integrity with a lifelong commitment to their guiding principles of philanthropy, deity, and education through fellowship, service, mentoring, and formal training in leadership, science, and ethics.

 Pi Sigma Alpha (Political Science), Alpha Eta Delta Chapter